Satwant Singh (rally driver)

 Lee-Anne Singh nee Piers met Satwant in 1974 in Lusaka through her brother, Adrian Piers, who served for Satwant in 1973 for the East African Safari Rally when he finished seventh, the highest-placed private entry.

 Their romance was fraught with many battles on several levels cultural, societal, age and family.
 Despite all odds they did get married have two daughters Prethi and Mandeep, and 2 grandchildren.

-Rallying is in the Singh's blood and very prevalent even today with his nephews and nieces and a generation further!